DeltaUBNetwork/.github/profile/README.md

 <li>Web Filter Bypass Methods</li>
 </ul>

-<b>If you want to contribute to anything just make a pull request</b>
+<b>If you want to contribute to anything just read contribution guide & make a pull request</b>